waterbearlang/waterbear/README.md

 # Waterbear

+> "It goes against the grain of modern education to teach children to program.
+What fun is there in making plans, acquiring discipline in organizing thoughts, devoting attention to detail and learning to be self-critical?" --Alan Perlis

 ## Description

 Waterbear is a toolkit for making programming more accessible and fun.
 Not a language itself, but a block syntax inspired by Scratch (http://scratch.mit.edu/) that can be used to represent languages.
 Waterbear's blocks drag and snap together, representing code that eliminates syntax errors much like garbage collection alleviates memory errors and bound checking helps prevent overrun errors.